Luminous Myanmar Photo Tour – Journey to the Lost City

-Luminous Myanmar w/ A.P.
-Soe offers a number of things no other Myanmar photo tours & workshops do.
-First and foremost is the opportunity to photograph with A.P. in his homeland.
-He offers tremendous inside access, not only to Myanmar’s iconic locations, but also taking you way off-the-beaten-path to explore the legendary Lost City of Mrauk U.
+Luminous Myanmar photo workshop w/ Kyaw Kyaw Winn offers a number of things no other Myanmar photo tours & workshops do.
+First and foremost is the opportunity to photograph with K.K. in his homeland.
+The Fuji X brand ambassador offers tremendous inside access, not only to Myanmar’s iconic locations, but also taking you way off-the-beaten-path to explore the legendary Lost City of Mrauk U.

-The Big 4 iconic locations feature Yangon’s 2,500 year old Shwedagon Pagoda and Circle Train; the floating world of magical Inle Lake and its uniquely photogenic Intha fishermen, the surreal 2,220 temples-of surreal Bagan; and the myriad marvels of The Mandalay Array.
+The Big 4 iconic locations feature Yangon’s 2,500 year old Shwedagon Pagoda and Circle Train; the floating world of magical Inle Lake and its uniquely photogenic Intha fishermen, the surreal 2,220 temples-of surreal Bagan; and the myriad great photo ops of The Mandalay Array.

-Your photo tour leader is a patient and relaxed teacher who has been guiding international photographers on photo tour workshops for years, and knows Myanmar and her often ethereal light like no one else.
+Your photo tour leader is a passionate and patient teacher who has been guiding international photographers on photo tour workshops for years, and knows Myanmar and her often ethereal light like no one else.
 His zest for photography and joyous nature make him a oure joy to travel and photograph with.

-This photo tour workshop is open to photo enthusiasts of all skill levels interested in broadening their photographic horizons and learning how to make pro quality images.
-You will be taken to numerous insider locations that would be impossible to find on your own, and also have the chance to work in a number of arranged shoot situations w/ monks and others, including low and chiaroscuro light temple and village interiors.
+This Burma photo tour workshop is open to photo enthusiasts of all skill levels interested in broadening their photographic horizons and learning how to make pro quality images.
+You will be taken to numerous insider locations that would be impossible to find on your own, and also have the chance to work in a number of arranged shoot situations with locals, including dramatic low and chiaroscuro light interiors.

 Locations Yangon, Lake Inle, Bagan, Mandalay, Sittwe, Mrauk U, Hpa An (Extension)